What does it mean to encounter God? What does that look like?

 16 May He grant you out of the riches of His glory, to be strengthened and spiritually energized with power through His Spirit in your inner self, [indwelling your innermost being and personality], 17 so that Christ may dwell in your hearts through your faith.
 And may you, having been [deeply] rooted and [securely] grounded in love, 18 be fully capable of comprehending with all the saints (God’s people) the width and length and height and depth of His love [fully experiencing that amazing, endless love]; 19 and [that you may come] to know [practically, through personal experience] the love of Christ which far surpasses [mere] knowledge [without experience], that you may be filled up [throughout your being] to all the fullness of God [so that you may have the richest experience of God’s presence in your lives, completely filled and flooded with God Himself]. - Ephesians 3:16-19 AMP

 As you read these seven points, please know that they come from a place of experience and expectation.
-I believe each of them can happen in your life as you yield [give way] to the presence of God.
+I believe each of these can happen in your life as you yield to the presence of God.

 1. Encountering God Repositions You on the Path He Set for You.

 8 The Lord says, “I will guide you along the best pathway for your life.
 I will advise you and watch over you. - Psalm 32:8 NLT

 The plans God has for you are greater than anything you could ever plan for yourself.